Strange But True Car Tricks Every Driver Should Know

 Drive Through Standing Water The Right Way

-The best way to drive through a flooded section of road or massive puddle is to NOT drive through it at all.
+The best way to drive through a flooded section of road or massive puddle is not to drive through it at all.
 If going forward is your only option, hold steady on the gas and drive slowly.
 If you drive a manual, don’t change gears.
 You want to avoid water meeting the air intake on your engine, so the higher your car is off the ground, the better.

 After you’ve driven through water, test your brakes to make sure they’re working properly.
 But again, the best way to prevent damage is to avoid driving through standing water in the first place.